Chatur27/Toolchains-for-Eureka/README.md

 # Toolchains-for-Eureka
-This repo contains compatible toolchains used for building Eureka kernels
+This branch is for Linaro Toolchain 6.5.0
+It has both arm64 and arm compilers.